ReachFive/reachfive-ios-google/README.md

     .package(url: "https://github.com/ReachFive/reachfive-ios-google.git", .upToNextMajor(from: "7.0.0"))
 ]
 ```
+## XCode

+Open the project folder to view it as a package project, not the .xcodeproj or .xcworkspace which makes them seen as a Pod project

 ## Usage
 Refer to the [public documentation](https://developer.reachfive.com/sdk-ios/index.html) to install the SDKs and to initialize your ReachFive client.